Jump to section

 Disappointment is one such offshoot — a complex emotion that stems from sadness.
 It’s what we feel when our expectations for the desired outcome are dashed.

-We all instantly recognize the feeling of being let down, the anger we might feel when something we thought we deserved didn’t happen, or the grief we experience when we miss out on an opportunity.
+We all instantly recognize the feeling of being let down and the anger we might feel when something we thought we deserved didn’t happen.
+Or the grief we experience when we miss out on an opportunity.

 What are the causes of disappointment?